uyamazak/hc-pdf-server/README.md

 https://github.com/fastify/fastify-bearer-auth

-# Support for concurrent access
+# Support for concurrent access error

 In Puppeteer, if you make another request to `Page` during the PDF conversion process, it will result in an error.